 Thank you to all the individuals and corporations who have supported us in the past!

 We are honored to have received over a dozen NYSCA Decentralization and North Shore Community Arts Council Grants.
 Thank you to NYSCA, Huntington Arts, Long Island Arts Council at Freeport and The North Shore Community Arts Council.
 Thank you to those individual and businesses who have also supported our mission!

 Through Cedarmere's You-tube channel

 "Evening" the film!
 We are transforming Evening, (from the trilogy, Morning, Afternoon, Evening) into an art film!
 Evening is a dance, theater, poetry, and visual art work.
 Using nature as metaphor, we find our way in a world where destruction and creation are inextricably intertwined.
-We are excited to begin developing a new type of art form, for a new age.
 Tailored for Cedarmere, with footage from this remarkable site.
-Hear Actress Tzena, discussing her process during developing this work
+See listing in Broadway World!
+And Hear Actress Tzena, discussing her process during developing this work.
+And

 * The three "Evening" film showings are made possible with funds from the Decentralization Program, a regrant program of the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, and administered by The Huntington Arts Council.

 This project is also SUPPORTED BY DANCE/NYC'S CORONAVIRUS DANCE RELIEF FUND.